KCErb/KCErb.github.io/projects.md

 Lastly, there's one other project to mention: the [card drafter](https://github.com/odds-and-ends/card_drafter).
 This little tool was in development when I worked on a game with some of my friends.
 We needed a little something to quickly iterate cards during the drafting process so I threw that together and with the right motivation might try to make it more general purpose than it currently is.

-#### A Job
+#### The Present

 Financial support during my transition from medical to theoretical physics has been graciously provided by an awesome company in Salt Lake: Lolo llc.
 We just launched a new website and apps for Jillian Michaels.
-I'm having a great time solving problems, learning new skills, and writing code that I'm proud of with a team that I enjoy working with.
+My role in that project has been on the backend writing the integrated payment system which talks to the Apple Store, Play Store, and our own payment processing to give a unified representation of a user's subscription.
+With Lolo I'm having a great time solving problems, learning new skills, and writing code that I'm proud of with a team that I enjoy working with.

+A few months ago, another company, Kings Distributed Systems, contacted me about translating some old math and physics libraries into Javascript for their new Distributed Compute project.
+That experience has put me deep into the inner workings of numerical libraries, Fortran, and the like.
+It's been very rewarding to see a 30+ year-old Fortran library hum along just fine in Javascript and thus take the next step towards a whole paradigm in scientific computing which I'll have to write about some other time.
+If you want to learn more just check out: [sparc.network](https://sparc.network/).